jrudoler/jrudoler.github.io/books.md

 - Anna Karenina (Leo Tolstoy)

 ## Non-fiction
+- The Book of Why (Judea Pearl and Dana Mackenzie)
 - Models of the Mind (Grace Lindsay)
 - Ethical Algorithms (Michael Kearns and Aaron Roth)
 - The Glass Castle (Jeannette Walls)